 Leadership and Management in a Global World

-We will introduce examples of leadership that changed the rules of the game in an industry, such as Herb Kelleher’s low cost carrier business model in the US; or Ellen MacArthur’s ambition to change the world towards a circular economy, by building a framework for an economy that is restorative and regenerative by design.
+We will introduce examples of leadership that changed the rules of the game, such as Ellen MacArthur’s ambition to change the world towards a circular economy, by building a framework for an economy that is restorative and regenerative by design.
 And Jamie Oliver, the British Chef who tried to change the food culture in the USA through his TV-show the Food Revolution.

 The case studies form an input to reflect on personal leadership issues.
 Students are invited to share and discuss their personals sources of inspirations.

 Introduction to micro-economics.
 Basic knowledge of business administration, organization, strategy and finance.
-Interest in organizational strategy, change, psychology and global developments.
+Interest in organisational strategy, change, psychology and global developments.

 By the end of this course students are able to: